Dates: 3 days, April 24th – 26th 2020

 - Biceps femoris

-Adam French, L.Ac. grauated in 2003 and is a licensed acupuncturist practicing in Watertown, NY.
+Adam French, L.Ac. graduated in 2003 and is a licensed acupuncturist practicing in Watertown, NY.
 Much to our benefit, Adam has assisted in several past motor point and needling skills seminars.
-He recently completed a neurofunctional acupuncture program at McMasters Contemporary Medical Acupuncture Program covering, among other things, electro-acupuncture, neurofunctional acupuncture, and more.
-In addition to that, he has completed Anthony’s EXSTORE®/EA seminar, and all the motor point seminars.
-Adam is also a longtime student of Dr. Tan.
+He recently completed the neurofunctional acupuncture program at McMasters Contemporary Medical Acupuncture Program covering, electro-acupuncture, neuroanatomy, and much more.
+In addition to that, he has completed Anthony’s EXSTORE®/EA seminar, and motor point seminars.

 Seminar refund policy: